johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 ```
 <br>

-Interestingly enough, the evaluation failed on the first pass, but passed on the subsequent two passes.
+Interestingly enough, the evaluation failed on the first pass, but passed on the following two passes.
 This is largely
 why we use a multi-pass evaluation strategy.
 It helps to mitigate the non-deterministic nature of the LLM tasked with
 evaluating the results.
+In a production environment, you may want to increase the number of passes and potentially
+tweak the temperature of the underlying `ChatLanguageModel` to improve evaluation accuracy.

-### Multi-Phase Agent Evaluation (Plan & Test)
+### Multi-Phase Agent Evaluation (Plan, Test & Evaluate)

 The final strategy that I'll cover in this article is Multi-Phase Agent Evaluation.
 With this strategy, instead of performing
 the same evaluation multiple times, we will instead guide an agent through multiple phases: Planning, Execution & Evaluation.